Compressed Empirical Measures (in finite dimensions): Approximating convex sets and locating and

 The VC and Rademacher bounds allow us to control the size of the empirical convex set in terms of $P f_{u,c}$ and $P \psi_\gamma(\langle u,\phi(\cdot) - \mean \rangle -c)$.
 In either case we need to get a handle on $P$ to move further.
 In particular, we need to understand how $P$ concentrates around the extremes of $C$.
-We are now looking at a few examples to get a better understanding of how $P$ concentrates and what that implies for the convergence of the empirical convex set to $C$.
+We are now looking at a few examples to get a better understanding of how $P$ concentrates and what this implies for the convergence of the empirical convex set to $C$.
 Of major importance is how smooth $\phi: \X \to \cH$ is and how the distribution of $X_1,\ldots, X_n$ on $\X$ looks like.
-We start with a couple of simple example before moving back to the machine learning setting.
+We start with a couple of simple examples and discuss links to stochastic geometry before addressing typical settings that one faces in practice.